-You might also see a red, sandpaper-like rash on your neck, underarm, or groin, shortly after symptoms begin.
+You might also see a red, sandpaper-like rash that starts in the face and neck area and then spreads to the rest of the body.
 This could be a sign of scarlet fever.
 You should call your doctor if you or a child in your care show any symptoms of strep or you see this rash.

 What Strep Throat Isn’t

 It’s easy to confuse it with other conditions, so it helps to know what it’s not: